Topological data analysis of C. elegans locomotion and behavior: Introduction

 \section{Introduction}

 Model organisms are indispensable in understanding basic principles of biology.
-Studies of model organisms have played a major role in discoveries of disease mechanisms, disease treatment, and neuroscience principles, to name a few.
+Studies of model organisms have played a major role in discoveries of disease mechanisms, disease treatment, and neuroscience principles.
 The behavior of these model organisms can illuminate responses and phenotypes important for understanding the effects of experimental conditions on subjects.
 Behavior can be affected by neuron activity, external stimuli, and past experiences (learning), so being able to adequately measure and compare behaviors is a useful evaluation tool for a wide range of experiments.

-Persistent homology is a possible tool for assessing behavior of \emph{C. elegans}, which are a widely-used model organism.
+We propose persistent homology as a new tool for assessing behavior of \emph{Caenorhabditis elegans}, worms that are a widely-used model organism.
 Persistence has been successfully used to study high-dimensional time series, especially those that exhibit some quasi-periodic behavior like the undulation of \emph{C. elegans} \cite{Tralie2016, Tralie2018}.
 But to the authors' knowledge, persistent homology has not been previously used to analyze \emph{C. elegans} behavior, though it and similar techniques have been used to study \emph{C. elegans} neural data \cite{Petri2013, Sizemore2019, Helm2020, Lutgehetmann2020, Backholm2015}.